 Sanctions will include, but are not limited to, oral and written warnings, probation, probation with a limitation of college activities, restitution, community service, suspension and dismissal.

-In those cases where the Assistant Dean renders a formal disciplinary decision, the student shall have the right to appeal the decision of the Assistant Dean to the Senior Vice President of Academic and Student Affairs.
+In those cases where the Assistant Dean renders a formal disciplinary decision, the student shall have the right to appeal the decision of the Dean of Student Affairs.
 All such appeals must be in writing and filed within five calendar days of the notification of action, that is warning, probation, suspension, dismissal, or other sanction.
 In those cases where a designee of the Assistant Dean has rendered a decision, appeals will be filed in writing to the Assistant Dean within five calendar days of the action.
 All appeals will be responded to in writing within ten calendar days.
-The decision of the Senior Vice President, Asstistant Dean, or designee shall be final.
+The decision of the Dean of Student Affairs, Assistant Dean, or designee shall be final.
 The student shall not have the right of an in-person appeal.

 I. Expedient Authority:

 - Interim suspension: In the event a behavior represents, in the judgement of the Assistant Dean, a danger to the campus community, the Assistant Dean may suspend a student and declare the student persona non grata from the campus pending the convening of the Campus Standards Board.
 The student will in all cases be entitled to a hearing.

 - Removal from class: Should a faculty member determine that a student’s behavior in a